Lucas-Czarnecki/COVID-19-CLEANED-JHUCSSE/README.md

 2. Cleaned Time Series Data (csse_covid_19_time_series)
 3. Cleaned JHU CSSE Data (csse_covid_19_clean_data)
     * This is a new folder.
 It contains the above daily reports (concatenated) and time series data in a .Rdata format.
+4. Cleaned Supporting Material (csse_cleaned_supporting_material)
+    * This is a new folder that contains a cleaned copy of JHU CSSE's Lookup Table (i.e., UID_ISO_FIPS_LookUp_Table.csv) for mapping geographical codes to regions.

 ---
 ## 1) Cleaned Daily Reports (csse_covid_19_daily_reports)